 In May, 2014, we entered into an LLC agreement with Trinity Universal Insurance Company, a subsidiary of Kemper to form SLF JV I. On July 1, 2014, SLF JV I began investing in senior secured loans of middle market companies and other corporate debt securities.
 We co-invest in these securities with Kemper through our investment in SLF JV I. SLF JV I is managed by a four person Board of Directors, two of whom are selected by us and two of whom are selected by Kemper.
 SLF JV I is capitalized pro rata with subordinated notes and LLC equity interests as transactions are completed.
+The subordinated notes mature on May 2, 2021.
 All portfolio decisions and investment decisions in respect of SLF JV I must be approved by the SLF JV I investment committee, which consists of one representative from us and one representative of Kemper (with approval from a representative of each required).
-We and Kemper provide capital to SLF JV I in the form of subordinated notes and LLC equity interests.
-As of December 31, 2014 and September 30, 2014, we and Kemper owned, in the aggregate, 87.5% and 12.5%, respectively, of each of the outstanding subordinated notes and LLC equity interests.
+As of March 31, 2015 and September 30, 2014, we and Kemper owned, in the aggregate, 87.5% and 12.5%, respectively, of each of the outstanding subordinated notes and LLC equity interests.

-We have determined that SLF JV I is an investment company under ASC 946, however, in accordance with such guidance, we will generally not consolidate our investment in a company other than a wholly owned investment company subsidiary or a controlled operating company whose business consists of providing services to us.
+We have determined that SLF JV I is an investment company under ASC 946, however, in accordance with such guidance, we will generally not consolidate our investment in a company other than a wholly-owned investment company subsidiary or a controlled operating company whose business consists of providing services to us.
 Accordingly, we do not consolidate our noncontrolling interest in SLF JV I.

-As of December 31, 2014 and September 30, 2014, SLF JV I had total assets of \$265.0 million and \$186.0 million, respectively.
-Our investment in SLF JV I consisted of LLC equity interests of \$4.8 million and subordinated notes of \$61.8 million, at fair value as of December 31, 2014.
+As of March 31, 2015 and September 30, 2014, SLF JV I had total assets of \$308.1 million and \$186.0 million, respectively.
+Our investment in SLF JV I consisted of LLC equity interests of \$9.0 million and subordinated notes of \$80.9 million, at fair value as of March 31, 2015.
 As of September 30, 2014, our investment consisted of LLC equity interests of \$5.6 million and subordinated notes of \$54.0 million, at fair value.
-The subordinated notes are junior in right of payment to the repayment of temporary contributions made by us to fund investments of SLF JV I. SLF JV I's portfolio consisted of middle-market and other corporate debt securities of 21 and 18 "eligible portfolio companies" (as defined in the Section 2(a)(46) of the 1940 Act) as of December 31, 2014 and September 30, 2014, respectively.
-As of December 31, 2014, the largest investment in a single company in SLF JV I's portfolio in aggregate principal amount was \$20.0 million, and the five largest investments in portfolio companies in SLF JV I totaled \$75.0 million in aggregate principal amount.
-As of September 30, 2014, the largest investment in a single company in SLF JV I's portfolio in aggregate principal amount was \$20.0 million, and the five largest investments in portfolio companies in SLF JV I totaled \$60.0 million in aggregate principal amount.
-The portfolio companies in SLF JV I are in industries similar to those in which we may invest directly.
+The subordinated notes are junior in right of payment to the repayment of temporary contributions made by us to fund investments of SLF JV I. SLF JV I's portfolio consisted of middle-market and other corporate debt securities of 27 and 18 "eligible portfolio companies" (as defined in the Section 2(a)(46) of the 1940 Act) as of March 31, 2015 and September 30, 2014, respectively.
+As of March 31, 2015, the largest investment in a single company in SLF JV I's portfolio in aggregate principal amount.
+As of September 30, 2014, the largest investments in portfolio companies in SLF JV I's portfolio in aggregate principal amount was \$20.0 million, and the five largest investment in a single company in SLF JV I's portfolio companies in SLF JV I are in industries similar to those in which we may invest directly.